Coutlaw/ses-lambda/README.md

 # SES-Lambda

-This is a simple handler for an AWS Lambda function to handle email events and send them using SES
+This is a simple handler for an AWS Lambda function to handle email events and send them using SES.
+The events are expected to pass through an API gateway in AWS which can be triggered with an HTTPS requests.

 # Usage
 Steps to prepare the handler for AWS Lambda